Elilshree-InfoSec/SOC-Analyst-Journey/Splunk/SPL-Language.md

 | `where` | Filter using eval-style boolean expressions (vs. `search`'s keyword syntax) |

 `table` (select output columns) and `sort` (order results) round out the essential toolkit.

----

-*Compiled as an internal reference.
-Field names, data model mappings, and macro availability will vary by environment — validate against your own CIM mappings and TAs before deploying any query to production or a correlation search.*